-- 1 If necessary, open the 12 Mixing Buses Start timeline. - 2 Choose Fairlight > Bus Format to open the Bus Format window.
+- 1 If necessary, open the 11 Mixing Busses Start timeline. - 2 Choose Fairlight > Bus Format to open the Bus Format window.

-The project currently contains one bus: the default main bus named Main 1 (M1).
-The Format and Channels columns indicate that this main bus is in stereo with two channels (left and right).
+The project currently contains one bus: the default main bus named Main 1 (M1), named as such by its Fixed Bus origins.
+This Main 1 bus is, as the name suggests, a main output.
+The Format and Channels columns indicate that this bus is in stereo with two channels (left and right).

-3 Click the Aux button to add a new auxiliary bus to the list.
+3 Click the Add Bus button to add a new bus to the list.
+This bus (Bus 2) will be used as an auxiliary bus for the Reverb effect.